harelba/q/README.markdown

 * **Direct querying of standard sqlite databases** - Just use it as a table name in the query.
 Format is `select ... from <sqlitedb_filename>:::<table_name>`, or just `<sqlitedb_filename>` if the database contains only one table.
 Multiple separate sqlite databases are fully supported in the same query.
 * **Direct querying of the `qsql` cache files** - The user can query directly from the `qsql` files, removing the need for the original files.
 Just use `select ... from <my-csv-filename>.qsql`.
 Please wait until the non-beta version is out before thinking about deleting any of your original files...
 * **Revamped `.qrc` mechanism** - allows opting-in to caching without specifying it in every query.
 By default, caching is **disabled**, for backward compatibility and for finding usability issues.
-* **Only python3 is supported from now on** - Shouldn't be an issue, since q is a self-contained binary executable which has its own python embedded in it
 * **Save-to-db is now reusable for queries** - `--save-db-to-disk` option (`-S`) has been enhanced to match the new capabilities.
 You can query the resulting file directly through q, using the method mentioned above (it's just a standard sqlite database).
+* **Only python3 is supported from now on** - Shouldn't be an issue, since q is a self-contained binary executable which has its own python embedded in it.
+Internally, q is now packaged with Python 3.8.
+After everything cools down, I'll probably bump this to 3.9/3.10.
+* **Minimal Linux Version Bumped** - Works with CentOS 8, Ubuntu 18.04+, Debian 10+.
+Currently only for x86_64.
+Depends on glibc version 2.25+.
+Haven't tested it on other architectures.
+Issuing other architectures will be possible later on

 For details on the changes and the new usage, see [here](QSQL-NOTES.md)